 After you’ve verified click the Go to Settings.

-Now you need to setup a webhook, which are basically a way to send data into Slack in real time.
-All you need to do is** **go to your webhook manage**r and choose a channel you want to send your Confluence notifications to inside of Slack.
+Now you need to setup a webhook, in order to send data into Slack in real time.
+All you need to do is go to your webhook manager and choose a channel you want to send your Confluence notifications to inside of Slack.
 Copy the webhook url for the next step.

 Now you’re going to need to paste your copied webhook into the Webhook URL field in your Slack for Confluence settings page.
 You can leave all the other settings as the defaults or change them if you want.